-FLACS v10.1r1 is available on Microsoft Windows and on Linux.
-FLACS v10.1r1 has been tested on the following platforms:
+Since May 27, 2016, FLACS v10.5r1 has been available.
+It is delivered for Microsoft Windows and for Linux.
+FLACS v10.5r1 has been tested on the following platforms (64 bit):

 - Windows 7

-Red Hat Enterprise Linux 5.x and 6.x is expected to be FLACS v10.1r1 compatible since it is compatible with CentOS 5.x and 6.x, respectively.
+Red Hat Enterprise Linux 5.x and 7.x is expected to be FLACS v10.5r1 compatible since it is compatible with CentOS 5.x and 7.x, respectively.

-- Free hard drive capacity: 350 MB for software installation and typically 100 GB of simulation space.
+- Free hard drive capacity: 1 GB for the software installation and typically 100 GB for simulation data.

 - For Flowvis 5, it is recommended to use the latest graphics driver version available for the target hardware.
 To use the 3d plot-type in Flowvis 5, a graphics card/driver that supports OpenGL version 3.3 or higher is required.
 If insufficient OpenGL support is detected, Flowvis 5 will still run, but the 3D plot type might not work.
 Installing a recent graphics driver may solve this problem.
 Check the web site of your hardware vendor for relevant updates.